zaynahjaved/pg-broil/readme.md

 ## Installation

+Dependencies for the CartPole environment can be installed by installing Open AI Gym.
+Dependencies for the Reacher environment can be installed by pip installing the modified version of the dm_control package and an Open AI gym wrapper for the package which are both included in the included source.

-This code repo builds on the OpenAI Spinning Up gitrepo.
-First follow the instructions to install (see https://spinningup.openai.com/en/latest/user/installation.html for more details):
+This code repo builds on the [OpenAI Spinning Up gitrepo](https://spinningup.openai.com/en/latest/user/installation.html).
+First follow the instructions to install:

 ```
 conda create -n pgbroil python=3.6